cloudflare/cloudflare-docs/content/workers/platform/web-assembly/rust.md

 * `README.md` - Boilerplate readme for working with the template project.
 * `package.json` - NPM configuration for the template project which specifies useful commands (`dev` and `deploy`), and [Wrangler](https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler) as a dev-dependency.
 * `wrangler.toml` - Wrangler configuration, pre-populated with a custom build command to invoke `worker-build` (Refer to [Wrangler Bundling](/workers/platform/web-assembly/rust/#bundling-worker-build)).
-* `src` - Rust source directory, pre-populated with simple "Hello World" Worker.
+* `src` - Rust source directory, pre-populated with simple Hello World Worker.

 ## 2. Develop locally